SunlayGGX/Storm/README.md

 - **force (vector3, facultative)**: This defines the force applied by the blower to each particle in range (inside its effect area defined by the blower's dimension).
 Default is { x=0.0, y=0.0, z=0.0 }...

+### Animation

+Animation config are where we define a rigid body animation.
+Each rigid body animation should begin by a tag "RigidBody".
+Inside, as an attribute, you must define either an id (which is the same than the id of the rigid body from your scene config), and/or a name which would be the name of the Animation.
+We advise you to use the animation "name" attribute instead of the id since it is more scalable.
+Then inside the RigidBody must be define a list of xml child tags those purpose is to define the animation.
+Note that you should be careful of the order of each child since they must be defined in chronological order.

+- **Keyframe (tag, facultative)**: This tag define a keyframe.
+Frame in between are interpolated.
+Defined attributes are :
+	+ **time (float, mandatory)**: This is the keyframe time in seconds.
+	+ **posX (float, facultative)**: This is the x position coordinate of your rigid body at the keyframe time.
+If it isn't set, then the x position of the last keyframe will be used.
+If there is no keyframe before, the initial x position of the rigid body will be used.
+	+ **posY (float, facultative)**: This is the y position coordinate of your rigid body at the keyframe time.
+If it isn't set, then the y position of the last keyframe will be used.
+If there is no keyframe before, the initial y position of the rigid body will be used.
+	+ **posZ (float, facultative)**: This is the z position coordinate of your rigid body at the keyframe time.
+If it isn't set, then the z position of the last keyframe will be used.
+If there is no keyframe before, the initial z position of the rigid body will be used.
+	+ **rotX (float, facultative)**: This is the x rotation in degree of your rigid body at the keyframe time.
+If it isn't set, then the x rotation of the last keyframe will be used.
+If there is no keyframe before, the initial x rotation of the rigid body will be used.
+	+ **rotY (float, facultative)**: This is the y rotation in degree of your rigid body at the keyframe time.
+If it isn't set, then the y rotation of the last keyframe will be used.
+If there is no keyframe before, the initial y rotation of the rigid body will be used.
+	+ **rotZ (float, facultative)**: This is the z rotation in degree of your rigid body at the keyframe time.
+If it isn't set, then the z rotation of the last keyframe will be used.
+If there is no keyframe before, the initial z rotation of the rigid body will be used.
+- **Loop (tag, facultative)**: This tag should be placed last if you need it.
+Specifying one will make the animation loop to the beginning when it has finished playing.

 ### Internal

 Internal Config is a versioned config that mustn't change much.
 It contains data that I didn't want to hard code.<br><br>
 Since this configuration file shouldn't be exposed a lot (but I'll document it nevertheless), we wouldn't be permissive in case an error happens and immediately exit the application.<br>
 The location of the Internal config named "InternalConfig.xml" is inside under the folder "$[StormConfig]/Internal".
 So now, you are warned to not modify this config file unless it is truly necessary.

 #### References
 References contains a list of all references to articles, papers, books, websites, ...
 I used :